Prose Review: Is Luxury Hair Care Actually Better?

 Panthenol is shown in a medical review published in the Journal of Cosmetic Science to hydrate the skin, which suggests it may be effective for both scalp and hair health.

-Overall we consider Prose shampoo to be likely to improve hair quality and to be much better formulated from an efficacy perspective than the average drugstore shampoo.
-It's extremely expensive at around $27 for only 8.5 fluid ounces, but at least it is formulated like a luxury shampoo.
+Overall, we consider Prose shampoo to be likely to improve hair quality and to be much better formulated from an efficacy perspective than the average drugstore shampoo, at least based on the sample formulation assigned to us, and assuming a fragrance-free option is selected.

-A YouTube creator named "Swavy Curly Courtney" review Prose including before-and-after images:
+A YouTube creator named "Swavy Curly Courtney" has a Prose review that includes before-and-after images:

 A YouTube creator named Abbey Yung compared Prose to another popular individualized shampoo brand called Function of Beauty: